josemifv/frontend-nanodegree-neighborhood-map/README.md

 The project consists of developing a single-page application featuring a map of your neighborhood or a neighborhood you would like to visit.
 You will then add additional functionality to this application, including: map markers to identify popular locations or places you’d like to visit, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
 You will then research and implement third-party APIs that provide additional information about each of these locations (such as StreetView images, Wikipedia articles, Yelp reviews, etc).

 In this case, the web app allows to check if an artist or band is on tour.
-It is powered by [Last.fm's Developer API](http://www.last.fm/api).
+It is powered by [Last.fm's Developer API](http://www.last.fm/api) and [Songkick's Developer API](http://www.songkick.com/developer).

 The repository includes the following files:
 * **app directory**: It contains the source code of the web app.